Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 In total there are 89 fills, 21 less than on the EOD test.
 The average gain for long is 0.22% and 0.08% for short.

 I have no idea why the numbers are so different.
-This proves that backtesting is just an indication, you need to test live to get a grasp of the strategy.
+This proves that backtesting is just an indication, you need to test live to grasp the strategy.

 —————–

-I decided to look more into opening gaps in SPY (S&P 500) to look for fade the gap strategies.
-After all, a lot of traders claim to make good money on this strategy, at least according to my search on the web.
+I decided to research opening gaps in SPY (S&P 500) to find fade-the-gap strategies.
+After all, many traders claim to make good money on this strategy, at least according to my web search.

 For me, this is unknown territory as up until this date I have only been day trading stocks, and my experience in trading indices is close to zero.